PanagiwthsPapadopoulos/neural-networks/CNN/README.md

 ```

 ### View the Report
 For a detailed analysis of the model, training procedure, and results, refer to the `PapadopoulosPanagiotis10697Ergasia1.pdf` report.
-The report includes:
-- A detailed summary of the model architecture and its performance.
-- Graphs that visualize the accuracy and loss curves during training and validation.
-- A comparison of the results across different hyperparameter configurations.
-- A summary of the best performing configuration along with its final accuracy on the test set.

 ## Results